-Can taking etanercept make harder for me to get pregnant?
+I take etanercept.
+Can it make harder it for me to get pregnant?

-There are no reports linking etanercept to fertility problems.
+There are no reports linking etanercept to trouble getting pregnant.
 Etanercept is being studied to see if it may be used with other therapies to improve the success rates of certain fertility treatments in some women.

 In summary, most studies looking at etanercept use during pregnancy have not shown an increased chance for a pattern of birth defects.
 It is also reassuring that a large amount of etanercept is not thought to reach the developing baby during the first trimester when most of the baby’s major organs and body structures are forming.

-Two studies found that women with rheumatoid arthritis, chronic inflammatory arthritis or psoriasis were more likely to deliver before 37 weeks of pregnancy (preterm) and have babies with lower birth weight than women who did not have these medical conditions.
+Two studies found that women with rheumatoid arthritis, chronic inflammatory arthritis or psoriasis were more likely to have preterm delivery and have babies with lower birth weight than women who did not have these medical conditions.
 This was true for the women with medical conditions who used etanercept and those who did not.
-This suggests that the autoimmune conditions themselves or use of another medication besides etanercept increased the chance for having a preterm delivery or low birth weight baby rather than the use of etanercept specifically.
+This suggests that the autoimmune conditions themselves, or use of another medication besides etanercept, increased the chance for having a preterm delivery or low birth weight baby, rather than the use of etanercept specifically.

 Can my baby receive vaccines before one year of age if I take etanercept later in pregnancy?

 Noninfectious (non-live) vaccines can be given to a baby even if etanercept is present in his/her blood.
 Most vaccines given in the first 6 months of life are noninfectious.